patchedsoul/monado/README.md

 See also [Status of DRM leases](https://haagch.frickel.club/#!drmlease.md) for more details on specific packages, versions, and commits.

+Due to the lack of gl extention: GL_EXT_memory_object_fd, only AMD radeonsi driver and the proprietary NVIDIA driver will work for OpenGL OpenXR clients.
+This due to a requirement of the Compositor.
+Support status of the extention can be found on the [mesamatrix website](https://mesamatrix.net/#Version_ExtensionsthatarenotpartofanyOpenGLorOpenGLESversion)

 Build process is similar to other CMake builds, so something like the following will build it.